OG&E’s Dirty and Costly Plan for Our Future

-A hearing to determine if OG&E will be allowed to recover costs associated with its plan will be begin on March 3 at the Oklahoma Corporation Commission.
-An administrative law judge will preside over the hearing and make a recommendation to the three commissioners at the end.
-The commissioners will then vote on whether to approve OG&E’s plan.
+A hearing to determine if OG&E will be allowed to recover costs associated with its plan was held in March at the Oklahoma Corporation Commission.
+An administrative law judge made a recommendation to the three commissioners on June 8th.
+The commissioners will get the final vote on whether to approve OG&E’s plan.

-Learn more about OG&E's plans for the future here.
+Learn more about OG&E's plans for the future and what you can do here.

 Watch the video below to hear more about moving Oklahoma beyond coal